 12.6 Persons of Interest Images

-Images (‘mug shots’), in hard copy or electronic form, may be distributed for the purpose of identifying persons of interest who are; suspected of criminal or terrorist activity, hostile reconnaissance, anti-social behaviour or banned from the area of surveillance.
+Persons of interest images (mug shots), in hard copy or electronic form, may be disseminated subject to strict control for the purpose of identifying persons of interest who are; suspected of criminal or terrorist activity, hostile reconnaissance, anti-social behaviour or are banned from the area of surveillance.

 Consent – due to the lawful basis of this processing, consent would not be required.